-Soils & Sunlight & Care for Perennial Flowers
+How to Care for Perennial Flowers

 Getting them the sun between 9 am and 3 pm is considered crucial to success!

-Like all things, though, the plants are more flexible than the written word, and I encourage you to experiment with new settings.
+Like all things, though, plants are more flexible than the written word, and I encourage you to experiment with new settings.
 If the plant thrives, you win.
 If it struggles, you can simply follow the directions elsewhere and move it again.

 Full sun perennials really appreciate soils with high organic matter content.
 In my garden, I mulch the soil, and this decomposing mulch adds organic matter.
 I also throw compost over the top of the plants each fall and spring (right on top of the mulch – it sinks down pretty quickly) to feed and nourish the soil.